 The Retirement Savings Plan is a qualified defined contribution pension plan under Section 401(k) of the Internal Revenue Code.
 Most full-time U.S. team members are eligible to participate in the Retirement Savings Plan.
 Participants may make pre-tax and post-tax contributions to the Retirement Savings Plan up to the applicable statutory limit.
 Converted RONA Bonuses are not eligible for deferral under the Retirement Savings Plan.
-We provide to each participant a matching contribution of 100% on the first 3% of pay contributed and 50% on the 4th and 5th percent of pay contributed on a pre-tax basis or Roth basis.
+Through December 31, 2021 we provided each participant with a matching contribution of 100% on the first 3% of pay contributed and 50% on the 4th and 5th percent of pay contributed on a pre-tax or Roth basis.
+Effective January 1, 2022, we provided each participant with a matching contribution of 100% on the first 5% of pay contributed on a pre-tax or Roth basis.
 As described above, certain participants also maintain a retirement income account within the Retirement Savings Plan.
-We provide to each holder of a retirement income account an annual contribution equal to a percentage of the amount of the participant's annual compensation up to the Internal Revenue Service statutory limit (currently \$285,000 per year), based on age and length of service.
-These contributions based on the performance of various investment funds available within the Retirement Savings Plan.
-The contributions made by us under the Retirement Savings Plan for the Named Executive Officers during fiscal year 2021 are included in the "All Other Compensation" column of the Summary Compensation Table for Fiscal Year 2021 on page 52.
+We provide to each holder of a retirement income account an annual contribution equal to a percentage of the amount of the participant's annual compensation up to the Internal Revenue Service statutory limit (currently \$305,000 per year), based on age and length of service.
+These contributions page from 3% to 6% of the participant's compensation which does not exceed that limit.
+Participants accrue earnings on contributions based on the performance of various investment funds available within the Retirement Savings Plan.
+The contributions made by us under the Retirement Savings Plan for the Named Executive Officers during fiscal year 2022 are included in the "All Other Compensation" column of the Summary Compensation Table for Fiscal Year 2022 on page 61.